fbpx

 Psychedelic Consumption and its Limits

-Psychedelics have notable benefits, yet their use can be associated with potential risks and negative impacts.
-Here are some of the limitations and likely adverse effects that accompany psychedelic use:
+Psychedelics have notable benefits, but their use has associated potential risks and adverse effects.
+Some of the drawbacks and likely adverse effects that one would expect from psychedelic use are:

-• Unpredictable reactions in individuals as it depends on their personality or previous experiences,
+• The reactions are not predictable since it depends on the person’s personality or previous experiences.

-• Flashbacks or persistent perception disorders even after discontinuation,
+• Flashbacks or persistent perception disorders after its discontinuation.

 • Confusion, disorientation, or other cognitive challenges while tripping,

-• Negativities in environment hampering the trip’s overall experience.
+• Negativities in the environment hampering the trip’s overall experience.

 It is suggested to consume Psychedelics only under a trustworthy guide/mentor/therapist.